hostilefork/rebmu/README.md

 ### DISCUSSION ###

 A prerequisite to using Rebmu is to know some Rebol or [Red](http://red-lang.org).
 If you're looking for help on golfing with Rebmu, please join the [Rebol and Red StackOverflow chat room](http://chat.stackoverflow.com/rooms/291/rebol-and-red)!
+You might also want to refer to the [Rebol Bookmarks](https://trello.com/b/PtKS3RfJ/rebol-bookmarks) Trello board, which is a new community project to assemble articles and resources on the language.

 The main place where the Code Golf problems are studied are on the [Code Golf StackExchange](http://codegolf.stackexchange.com/).